ppfn/UAN/readme.md

 [...]
 SUBNET = '192.168.100' # The subnet used by the virtual machines LINUX_SERVERS_BOX = 'debian/bookworm64' # The box used for the Linux servers
-LINUX_PCS_BOX = 'debian/bookworm64' # The box used for the Linux PCs
 [...]
 ```